my2ndhead/hyperthreat/README.md

 # Has the app been tested in production?

 Not yet, as it is hot of the press.
-But our first tests against the DARPA insider threat testdata, has shown 100% success in detecting an insider in the sample data (R6.1.1).
+But our first tests against the DARPA insider threat test data, has shown 100% success in detecting an insider in the sample data (R6.1.1).
 Further tests are planned and algorithms are improved as we learn more.

 # Can I integrate solution xyz into the Hyperthreat App Suite?